Flowcharts

 Flow symbol

-Flow arrows represent the path the program take through the flowchart.
-Flows only go in one direction, as indicated by the arrow head.
+Flow arrows show the path the program takes through the flowchart.

 Process blocks